 ODOT needed a platform for dynamic visualization and inspection of core multi-year SWIM2 model results in order to better understand SWIM2 operations.
 As a result, the SWIMVIZ database and SWIMVIZ tool was developed.

 The SWIMVIZ DB conveniently organizes the core output data for all years of a scenario.
 Data is organized in a few tables at the Beta zone level.
 This standardized format facilitates further output processing using the SWIMVIZ tool or other scripting, such as using SQLite and/or R software.
-The key tables are listed below, with more detail available in the SWIMVIZ DB documentation [4].
+The key tables are listed below, with more detail available in the SWIMVIZ DB documentation located in the model/code/viz/documentation folder.

 ACTIVITYLOCATIONS – the quantity of activity generated by BZONE, such as industry dollars, household, employment.